 A Little Wisdom

-An intimate insight into young monastic life in the heart of the Buddha’s birthplace
+Young monastic life in the heart of the Buddha’s birthplace

 5-year old Hopakuli is lazy, cheeky and forever disobeying his elders.
 He is one of the young, orphaned monks living in the isolated Tibetan monastery of Lumbini, Nepal, the birthplace of the Buddha.
 As Hopakuli and his brother Chorten learn to endure the rigours of monastic life with their fellow orphans, they find escape in the power of their imaginations, the rough and tumble of their boyhood a constant challenge to the regimented religious environment they call home.
-Beautifully crafted, this stylish documentary is an intimate immersion in to the universal truths of youth.
+Beautifully crafted, this stylish documentary is an intimate immersion into the universal truths of youth.

 Hopakuli is the youngest, but he doesn’t let this stand in his way.
 “I’ve done it all and heard it all”, he declares proudly.
 His blustering extends to his self-proclaimed tree-climbing prowess.
 “This is way too easy for me”, he boasts.
 “Only if you guys had my army training, you would be able to climb like me.”
 It is only when he makes the mistake of looking down from his lofty perch that his self-assurance drains away.
 “You said that you were a hero”, another boy gloats.
 “Now you’re just a zero.
 Hopakuli is chicken!”